Note Frequency Calculator

 Frequently asked questions

-How is MIDI note number related to musical pitch and frequency?
+How is the MIDI note number related to musical pitch?

-Why is 440 Hz used as the standard tuning reference for music?
+Why is 440 Hz used as the tuning standard?

 What is the frequency difference between two notes one semitone apart?